Tenali: Cityscape

+Food

+Jalebi is very famous in Tenali city.
+It is made with jaggery instead of the traditional way with sugar.
+There is no color added to jalebi.
+Many parcels are sent abroad on a daily basis.

 Transport

 Tenali has a total road length of 410.00 km.
 Guntur, Mangalagiri, Burripalem and Ponnur roads are the arterial roads for road connectivity to the city.
 The road towards Guntur connects with SH 48 at Narakodur.
 The Tenali–Mangalagiri road, the Tenali–Narakodur road, and the Tenali–Chandole road are a part of the core road network of the district, which connects the city with Mangalagiri, Narakodur and Chandole respectively.

 Bus and rail transport are the major modes of public transport for inter district and inter state commuting.
 The bus transport is provided by Tenali bus station, owned and operated by APSRTC.
 The station is also equipped with a bus depot for storage and maintenance of buses.
 It operates bus services to nearby and intrastate destinations.

-The city has one of the largest railway station that is well connected to major cities like Guntur, Visakhapatnam, Vijayawada, Hyderabad, Chennai.
+The city's railway line, the Guntur-Tenali railway line, is an important and short route line that connects Andhra Pradesh and Telangana with Tamil Nadu and Kerala.
 As it is a junction railway station, the trains are more frequent to any of the cities.
 Tenali Junction provides rail connectivity to the city and is classified as an A–category station in the Vijayawada railway division of South Central Railway zone.
 It is an important junction station on the line between the Howrah–Chennai and the New Delhi–Chennai sections, which also connects the Tenali–Repalle branch line and the Guntur–Tenali section.

 Education

 The primary and secondary school education is imparted by government, aided, and private schools, under the School Education Department of the state.
 As per the school information report for the academic year 2015–16, there are a total of 71 schools, comprising 26 private schools, 44 municipal schools, and 1 other type of school.
 The total number of students enrolled in primary, upper primary and high schools of the city is 11,544.

-Adarsh Public School, Sharon Talent School St. John's Public School, Kendriya Vidyalaya, and Westberry School are some of the public and private schools under CBSE and state boards.
+Sri Vivekananda Central School, Adarsh Public School, Dr.K.K.R Gowtham St. John's Public School, Kendriya Vidyalaya, and Westberry School are some of the public and private schools under CBSE and state boards.
 Yalavarthy Veda Pathashala, one of the oldest vedic schools founded in 1894, is located in Gandhi Nagar area of the city.

 There are 20 private aided junior colleges, such as the Taluk Junior college, the JMJ college for Women, the VSR and NVR college, and the Dr. B. R. Ambedkar Memorial Junior college.
 Additionally, fourteen unaided junior colleges provide undergraduate education.
 The JMJ college for women and the VSR and NVR college are the two autonomous colleges under Acharya Nagarjuna University.
 There are colleges for different fields of study, such as nursing, Government Industrial Training Institute, and other institutes for vocational courses.